 Haridwar is another spiritual destination of north India.
 Ganga is said to leave the Himalayas here.
 The Ganga aarti and the religious celebrations keep the place crowded throughout the year.

 Rishikesh is the yoga capital of India, located 20 km upslope from Haridwar.
 There are numerous places to visit in Rishikesh and the city is also known internationally for adventure sports like river rafting and bungee jumping.
+If you find this mixture of spiritualism and adventure tempting, then for you Rishikesh surely is one of the best tourist places in North India for summer that you must not miss!

 Key attractions: Har ki Pauri, Mansa Devi Temple Rajaji National Park, River Rafting, Bungee Jumping, and Yoga sessions